LinkedLists/Keytar-Hero/README.md

     }, this.currentSong.tempo)
   }, dif)
 ```
+* Tying interval to `requestAnimationFrame`

 ## Future Features
 * Increased score variations depending on the player's accuracy and combo number
-* An indicator to let the user know if a note was hit or missed
+* Improved indication to let the user know if a note was hit or missed
+* Sound effects